mattyschell/geodatabase-buildings-condoetl/README.md

 ## Tests

 This is a poorly designed combination of integration tests and regression tests.
-You probably only want to run this if you work on the DoITT GIS team and have all of the usual licensing, connection files, and data available.
+You probably only want to run this if you have all of the usual licensing, connection files, and data available.

 Update the variables at the beginning of the batch file.

 ```
-> REM Test teardown will drop tables so do not run this in the live production schema.
+> REM Test teardown will drop tables so do not run this anywhere important
 > testall.bat
 ```